blucardin/blucardin.github.io/content/projects/chess_engine.md

 ## I Wrote a Chess Engine!

+You can play it in the IFrame above, or [here](https://blucardin.github.io/chess_engine/).

 It uses minimax trees with alpha-beta pruning and a human-generated evaluation function.

 Then to make it faster, instead of evaluating the board entirely at the end of every search, it just evaluates the board once at the start, and tracks it's value down through the tree by applying the value delta caused by each move.